-Originally, KYC laws were introduced in 2001 as part of the Patriot Act, which was passed after 9/11, to provide a wide range of legal means to deter or highlight potential terrorist behavior.
+Originally, verification laws were introduced in 2001 as part of the Patriot Act, which was passed after 9/11, to provide a wide range of legal means to deter or highlight potential terrorist behavior.
 Today, every legal and transparent financial product requires KYC verification.

-Why Introduce KYC?
+Why Introduce Profile Verification?